Tv Drama

 Camerawork:

-• Low,High angle or aerial shots: high angle shot is when the camera is set above the subject and angled down towards them, and a low angle shot is an exact opposite: camera below the subject angled up in their direction.
+- Low,High angle or aerial shots: A high angle shot is when the camera is set above the subject and angled down towards them, and a low angle shot is an exact opposite: camera below the subject angled up in their direction.

-• elaborate camera movement such as tracks, steadicam or crane shots:crane shot is a shot taken by a camera on a moving crane or jib.
+- elaborate camera movement such as tracks, steadicam or crane shots:a crane shot is a shot taken by a camera on a moving crane or jib.
 Most cranes accommodate both the camera and an operator, but some can be moved by remote control. ...
 Crane shots are often found in what are supposed to be emotional or suspenseful scenes.

 Editing: